-MCSP is a vital contributor to the global movement to end preventable child deaths.
-We work to protect children from diseases and to improve their access to lifesaving treatments globally and in the 24 priority USAID countries.
-In those countries and regions with greatest need, we are building capacity to plan, leverage resources, and scale up proven child health interventions, and extended them to hard-to-reach populations and those with limited access to child health services.
+MCSP was a vital contributor to the global movement to prevent child deaths.
+We strove to protect children from diseases and to improve their access to lifesaving treatments globally and in select USAID priority countries.
+In those countries and regions with greatest need, we built the capacity to plan, leverage resources, and scale up high-impact, cost-effective child health interventions, and extended them to hard-to-reach populations and those with limited access to child health services.